4.5: Extraction Theory

 The process is often repeated with a third extraction (not shown in Figure 4.16), with the aqueous layer from the second extraction being returned to the separatory funnel, followed by another portion of fresh organic solvent.
 In multiple extractions, the organic layers are combined together,as the goal is to extract the compound into the organic solvent.

-When an aqueous solution is extracted with an organic solvent that is denser than water (for example dichloromethane, \(\ce{CH_2Cl_2}\)), the only procedural difference is that there is no need to ever drain the aqueous layer from the separatory funnel.
+When an aqueous solution is extracted with an organic solvent that is denser than water (for example dichloromethane, CH2Cl2), the only procedural difference is that there is no need to ever drain the aqueous layer from the separatory funnel.
 After draining the organic layer from the first extraction, fresh solvent can be added to the aqueous layer remaining in the funnel to begin the second extraction (Figure 4.17b).

 Quantitating Multiple Extraction

-To demonstrate the effectiveness of a multiple extraction, let's return to the problem from the single extraction section, where a solution of \(0.50 \: \text{g}\) hyoscyamine in \(150 \: \text{mL}\) water is to be extracted into diethyl ether.
-Instead of using one \(150 \: \text{mL}\) portion, let's instead split the solvent into three \(50 \: \text{mL}\) portions of diethyl ether.
+To demonstrate the effectiveness of a multiple extraction, let's return to the problem from the single extraction section, where a solution of 0.50g hyoscyamine in 150mL water is to be extracted into diethyl ether.
+Instead of using one 150mL portion, let's instead split the solvent into three 50mL portions of diethyl ether.
 How much hyoscyamine would be extracted with this method?

-In the previous section, solubility data was used to estimate the partition coefficient \(K\), and it was found to be 4.07.
-As before, we can assign the quantity of hyoscyamine extracted into the diethyl ether the value "\(x\)", which would leave "\(0.50 \: \text{g} - x\)" remaining in the aqueous layer of the first extraction.
-Using \(K\), the calculation is identical to the previous discussion, differing only in the smaller volume of the organic layer (\(50 \: \text{mL}\) instead of \(150 \: \text{mL}\)).
+In the previous section, solubility data was used to estimate the partition coefficient K, and it was found to be 4.07.
+As before, we can assign the quantity of hyoscyamine extracted into the diethyl ether the value "x", which would leave "0.50g−x" remaining in the aqueous layer of the first extraction.
+Using K, the calculation is identical to the previous discussion, differing only in the smaller volume of the organic layer (50mL instead of 150mL).

-After solving the algebra, \(x = 0.29 \: \text{g}\).
-This result means that \(0.29 \: \text{g}\) is extracted into the diethyl ether in the first extraction and \(0.21 \: \text{g}\) remains in the aqueous layer \(\left( 0.50 \: \text{g} - 0.29 \: \text{g} \right)\).
-As the aqueous layer is returned to the separatory funnel, the residual \(0.21 \: \text{g}\) is the quantity to be further extracted, which alters the calculation for the second extraction by replacing the \(0.50 \: \text{g}\) value.
+After solving the algebra, x=0.29g.
+This result means that 0.29g is extracted into the diethyl ether in the first extraction and 0.21g remains in the aqueous layer (0.50g−0.29g).
+As the aqueous layer is returned to the separatory funnel, the residual 0.21g is the quantity to be further extracted, which alters the calculation for the second extraction by replacing the 0.50g value.

-After solving the algebra, \(x = 0.12 \: \text{g}\).
-This result means that \(0.12 \: \text{g}\) is extracted into the diethyl ether in the second extraction and \(0.09 \: \text{g}\) remains in the aqueous layer \(\left( 0.21 \: \text{g} - 0.12 \: \text{g} \right)\).
+After solving the algebra, x=0.12g.
+This result means that 0.12g is extracted into the diethyl ether in the second extraction and 0.09g remains in the aqueous layer (0.21g−0.12g).
 The calculation for the third extraction is as follows:

-After solving the algebra, \(x = 0.05 \: \text{g}\).
-This result means \(0.04 \: \text{g}\) remains in the aqueous layer \(\left( 0.09 \: \text{g} - 0.05 \: \text{g} \right)\) after the third extraction.
+After solving the algebra, x=0.05g.
+This result means 0.04g remains in the aqueous layer (0.09g−0.05g) after the third extraction.
 The results of the calculations in this section are summarized in Figure 4.18.

-If the \(50 \: \text{mL}\) diethyl ether extracts are combined in this example (Figure 4.19), there would be a total of \(0.46 \: \text{g}\) of hyoscyamine in the combined organic extracts.
-Of the \(0.50 \: \text{g}\) of hyoscyamine in the original aqueous layer, \(92\%\) of the material is extracted into the organic layer \(\left( 100\% \times 0.46 \: \text{g}/0.50 \: \text{g} \right)\).
-This is a greater quantity than was obtained using a single extraction of \(150 \: \text{mL}\) diethyl ether, which resulted in only \(0.40 \: \text{g}\) of hyoscyamine extracted (\(80\%\)).
+If the 50mL diethyl ether extracts are combined in this example (Figure 4.19), there would be a total of 0.46g of hyoscyamine in the combined organic extracts.
+Of the 0.50g of hyoscyamine in the original aqueous layer, 92% of the material is extracted into the organic layer (100%×0.46g/0.50g).
+This is a greater quantity than was obtained using a single extraction of 150mL diethyl ether, which resulted in only 0.40g of hyoscyamine extracted (80%).

 These calculations demonstrate that using multiple portions of a solvent maximizes the extractive power of the solvent.
 In general, three extractions are the optimal compromise between expended effort and maximizing the recovery of material.

-\(^2\)The partition coefficients were approximated using solubility data found in: A. Seidell, Solubilities of Inorganic and Organic Substances, D. Van.
+2The partition coefficients were approximated using solubility data found in: A. Seidell, Solubilities of Inorganic and Organic Substances, D. Van.
 Nostrand Company, 1907.

-\(^3\)From: The Merck Index, 12\(^\text{th}\) edition, Merck Research Laboratories, 1996.
+3From: The Merck Index, 12th edition, Merck Research Laboratories, 1996.